 The permit is located right within the major Gera-Jáchymov fault zone, the controlling structure for the major mineral deposits in the western Erzgebirge.
 Rock units comprise Palaeozoic to Neoproterozoic metamorphosed sedimentary and igneous rocks, intruded by Carboniferous (Variscan) granitoids.
 The Jáchymov Group of sediments in the south of the area is known for skarn mineralisation containing tungsten, tin, zinc, indium and iron.

-Vitals main focus will be the Bernsbach-NW area in the northeast of the permit area.
+The Bernsbach-NW area in the northeast of the permit area.
 The Bernsbach-NW area is a vein-swarm tungsten target with quartz-wolframite veins.
 The veins were discovered in the late 1940’s during uranium exploration work.
 Surface and shallow underground exploration carried out by a branch of the East German Geological Survey for tungsten took place during the 1950’s and early 1960’s (named Aue-Bärengrund and Aue-Lauter at this stage).
 Underground channel samples yielded up to 21% WO3 across veins usually around 1m wide.
 Preliminary metallurgical testwork carried out at this stage indicated recoveries of 80% for concentrates containing 60% WO3.

 Exploration focus in the area changed again to uranium from the mid-1960s to the 1980’s (carried out by the Soviet-German SDAG Wismut), but wide spaced diamond drilling in the area repeatedly intersected tungsten mineralisation at depth.
 Resource potential estimates (“prognostic resources”)1 range from 2,500t WO3 made in the early years of exploration over 20,000t WO3 in 1978 to 68,000t WO3 last published in 2008.